larruda/drupal8-vagrant/README.md

 Simply install all requirements and run `vagrant up` on the same directory which has the `Vagrantfile` within.
 The first time Vagrant will provision all the defined requirements and setup your box.
 If you alter the settings on `config.yaml` file just run a `vagrant provision` and it will redo the process.
 Some settings such as port-forwarding require a box restart (`vagrant halt && vagrant up`).
 Suspend your box with `vagrant suspend` and access it via SSH through `vagrant ssh`.
 All subsequent `up`'s will not provision your machine if it has already been provisioned.

-With the box up just type in `http://drupal8-hackathon.dev:8080` on the browser and Drupal 8 installation should pop up!
+With the box up just type in `http://drupal8-hackathon.dev:8080` or `https://drupal8-hackathon.dev:4433/` on the browser and Drupal 8 installation should pop up!

 Be happy! ;)